awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-secretsmanager-secret-generatesecretstring.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ExcludeNumbers`  <a name="cfn-secretsmanager-secret-generatesecretstring-excludenumbers"></a>
 Specifies that the generated password should exclude digits\.
-The default is `False`, and the generated password can include digits\.
+By default, Secrets Manager does not enable the parameter, `False`, and the generated password can include digits\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)